 The School District has two union agreements, one with Norwalk Teachers' Association (NTA) and one with OAPSE Local #269.
-The current contract is for three years, July 1, 2015 through June 30, 2018 and includes a 2.25 percent, 2.0 percent, and 2.25 percent base increase to salaries along with annual step increases.
-The medical insurance package was updated with a wellness component.
+The current contract is for three years, July 1, 2018 through June 30, 2021 and includes a 1.5 percent base increase each year to the salary schedule along with annual step increases.